Implicit Bias in Deep Linear Discriminant Analysis: Experiment

-Our experiment settled a test in DLNs implemented with the basic Numpy package, testing with hyper-parameters( $\eta=0.005$ and $100000$ epochs).
-The test is mainly for comparing the dynamic differences between the networks with different numbers of layers $L$, including $L=[1, 2, 5, 10, 20]$.
+Our first experiment settled a test in DLNs implemented with the basic Numpy package, testing with hyper-parameters( $\eta=0.005$ and $100000$ epochs).
+The test is mainly for comparing the dynamic differences between the networks with different numbers of layers $L$, including $L=[1, 2, 5, 10, 20]$, since the depth $L$ is highly dependent to the effects as we discuss in \eqref{eq:20}.
 For the experimental setup, we defined a simplified feature space with a dimension of $d=5$, and synthesized the intra-class and inter-class scatter matrices ($S_w$ and $S_b$) as random positive-definite matrices from a uniform distribution $\mathcal{U}(0.4, 0.6)$.

 In the top-left subplot of fig.\ref{fig:2}, we find five horizontal plain lines,which validate our conclusion in eq.\eqref{eq:9}, no matter how many layers a DLN gets, the implicit regularization remains unchanged.